Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 You need to train with these truths in mind:

-• You’re not training towards a season or game, this is life
+• You’re not training towards a season or game, you’re training for life

 • You need to train in a way that’s sustainable for the duration of your life